vineshgvk/PII-Data/README.md

 # Model Analysis

-We utlized Tensorboard to create Visualizations of the results obtained for Model Analysis
+We utlized Tensorboard to create Visualizations of the results obtained for Model Analysis such as model metrics and parameters.

 ![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/tENSORBOARD%201.png)